Lucifier129/react-lite/README.md

 react-lite supports IE9+, if you want to use react-lite in IE8-, try the branch `es3` of react-lite.

-branch `es3` use jQuery for cross browser event system, should work with es5-shim/es5-sham(or you can just implement `Function.prototype.bind` with use for `React.createClass` auto binding).
+branch `es3` use jQuery for crossing browser event system, should work with es5-shim/es5-sham(or you can just implement `Function.prototype.bind` which use for `React.createClass` auto binding).

 ## Documentation